May 2, 2023

 Modern leaders should influence and inspire their workers, rather than micromanage them.
 They should focus more on getting their employees to feel connected to a purpose, rather than giving them titles and placing them on an organizational chart.
 Training workers with mentors and one-on-one meetings can be a highly meaningful method of answering the question, “What is your company culture?”

 Organizations have been actively shaping their workforce with inclusion initiatives for decades, but these efforts are often more about statistics than answering the question, “What does company culture mean?”
 A truly inclusive culture is psychologically safe, allowing employees to show their true selves.
-Employees who feel psychologically safe are able to express their own ideas without fear of ridicule and take greater ownership over the success of their company.
+Employees who feel psychologically safe are able to express their own ideas without fear of ridicule and take greater ownership of the success of their company.

 Leaders can play a major role in creating a psychologically safe company culture by learning each team member’s job and instilling a sense of purpose in that role.
 Additional strategies for creating this type of culture include one-on-one reviews after each major project and regular meetings with peers.
 These measures are critical for providing team members with a sense of belonging and empowerment.